go-acme/lego/providers/dns/acmedns/internal/readme.md

 Response status code:
 - 200: the process will be stopped to allow the user to create the CNAME.
-- 201: the process will continue without error (the CNAME should be created during the save)
+- 201: the process will continue without error (the CNAME should be created by the server)

 No expected body.